Loading Now

 The team from Malaysia and Singapore, including the winners from the Timberland Photography Contest 2011.

-The Timberland Outdoors Horqin – Jiuzhaigou Team 2011 at Agula Desert
+The Timberland Outdoors Horqin – Jiuzhaigou Team 2011 at Agula Desert.

-The Timberland Outdoors Horqin – Jiuzhaigou Team 2011 at the Timberland Forest
+The Timberland Outdoors Horqin – Jiuzhaigou Team 2011 at the Timberland Forest.

-And if you are interested to volunteer for the reforestation project in Horqin, please email Green Network or contact Timberland Malaysia for more information.
-Mr Takashi Otaki – he speaks fluent Mandarin and Japanese of course, and limited English.
+If you are a nature lover and adventurous, I highly recommend this “Earthkeeping” trip.
+Just remember to pack sunscreen, moisturizer, and a good pair of trekking shoes!If you are interested in volunteering for the reforestation project in Horqin, please email Green Network or contact Timberland Malaysia for more information.
+Mr Takashi Otaki speaks fluent Mandarin and Japanese, of course, but has limited English.
 You can email him at taki@js7.so-net.ne.jp

-This article on Timberland’s Horqin Reforestation Project in Inner Mongolia was written by – Lilian Chua, a freelance writer from Malaysia.
+For more information about Timberland Earthkeepers’ commitment to a green mother earth and the Timberland Community, visit Timberland Malaysia.
+Timberland Malaysia made This trip possible for Timberland’s Horqin Reforestation Project in Inner Mongolia in 2011.This article on Timberland’s Horqin Reforestation Project in Inner Mongolia was written by – Lilian Chua, a freelance writer from Malaysia.

 Share this content: